History

 New initiatives were developed in an insurance master plan, charter school development, economic empowerment, grant writing and faith based economic development.

-New capacity building programs for youth, congregations and pastors were initiated and new models of ministry are being developed for our changing world.
+New capacity building programs for youth, congregations and pastors were initiated, even as new models of ministry are being developed for our changing world.